-Replacement well means a well constructed for the purposes of replacing an existing well that has been properly de-commissioned and extracts groundwater for the same beneficial use or for irrigating Historically Irrigated Acres in the District.
+Replacement well means an irrigation well constructed for the purposes of irrigating Historically Irrigated Acres and for replacing an irrigation well that has been properly de-commissioned in the State of Nebraska.

 Saturated Thickness means the vertical height of a hydrogeologically defined aquifer unit in which the pore spaces are 100 percent saturated with water.
 For unconfined, unconsolidated aquifers, the saturated thickness is equal to the difference in elevation between the bedrock surface and the water table.